ministryofjustice/cloud-platform-cluster-backup-checker/README.md

 This script runs as a Kubernetes CronJob in the monitoring namespace on live-1 cluster.
 For more information on the depolyment, refer https://github.com/ministryofjustice/cloud-platform-infrastructure/blob/master/terraform/cloud-platform-components/cluster-backup-checker.tf

-This script require the following environment variables and are provided using terraform variables.
+THe following environment variables are set using terraform with *'cloud-platform-infrastructure/terraform/cloud-platform-components'*. and are passed to the script when applying terraform.
+Therefore you do not need to setup these.

 ```
 ACCOUNT_ID <Account ID of your AWS account>
 ROLE_NAME <Name of the IAM role created with correct permissions>